Farmland Partners (NYSE:FPI) Updates FY 2022 Earnings Guidance

 Wall Street Analyst Weigh In

-A number of equities research analysts recently weighed in on the company.
-StockNews.com downgraded Farmland Partners from a hold rating to a sell rating in a research report on Wednesday, June 1st.
-Roth Capital started coverage on Farmland Partners in a report on Tuesday, June 21st.
-They issued a buy rating and a $16.00 price target for the company.
-Finally, B. Riley raised their price target on Farmland Partners from $13.00 to $16.00 in a report on Monday, May 9th.
+A number of equities analysts recently issued reports on the stock.
+StockNews.com raised shares of Farmland Partners from a sell rating to a hold rating in a research note on Thursday, July 28th.
+Roth Capital assumed coverage on Farmland Partners in a research note on Tuesday, June 21st.
+They issued a buy rating and a $16.00 target price for the company.
+Finally, B. Riley lifted their price target on Farmland Partners from $13.00 to $16.00 in a research report on Monday, May 9th.

 Farmland Partners Dividend Announcement

-The business also recently declared a quarterly dividend, which will be paid on Monday, October 17th.
-Investors of record on Saturday, October 1st will be given a dividend of $0.06 per share.
-This represents a $0.24 annualized dividend and a yield of 1.64%.
+The firm also recently declared a quarterly dividend, which will be paid on Monday, October 17th.
+Investors of record on Saturday, October 1st will be given a $0.06 dividend.
+This represents a $0.24 annualized dividend and a yield of 1.65%.
 The ex-dividend date is Thursday, September 29th.
-Farmland Partners’s dividend payout ratio is currently -109.09%.
+Farmland Partners’s dividend payout ratio is presently 2,400.00%.

-Several institutional investors have recently bought and sold shares of the business.
-Charles Schwab Investment Management Inc. boosted its stake in shares of Farmland Partners by 3.7% in the first quarter.
-Charles Schwab Investment Management Inc. now owns 74,790 shares of the financial services provider’s stock worth $1,029,000 after acquiring an additional 2,655 shares during the last quarter.
-MetLife Investment Management LLC boosted its stake in shares of Farmland Partners by 54.6% in the first quarter.
-MetLife Investment Management LLC now owns 15,605 shares of the financial services provider’s stock worth $215,000 after acquiring an additional 5,510 shares during the last quarter.
-Engineers Gate Manager LP boosted its stake in shares of Farmland Partners by 38.4% in the first quarter.
-Engineers Gate Manager LP now owns 21,350 shares of the financial services provider’s stock worth $294,000 after acquiring an additional 5,921 shares during the last quarter.
-JPMorgan Chase & Co. boosted its stake in Farmland Partners by 11.5% during the first quarter.
-JPMorgan Chase & Co. now owns 60,483 shares of the financial services provider’s stock worth $832,000 after buying an additional 6,227 shares during the last quarter.
-Finally, State Street Corp boosted its stake in Farmland Partners by 1.3% during the first quarter.
-State Street Corp now owns 555,992 shares of the financial services provider’s stock worth $7,672,000 after buying an additional 7,052 shares during the last quarter.
-44.28% of the stock is owned by institutional investors and hedge funds.
+Several large investors have recently bought and sold shares of the business.
+Toroso Investments LLC purchased a new stake in shares of Farmland Partners during the first quarter valued at $389,000.
+BNP Paribas Arbitrage SA boosted its stake in shares of Farmland Partners by 39.4% during the first quarter.
+BNP Paribas Arbitrage SA now owns 49,997 shares of the financial services provider’s stock valued at $687,000 after purchasing an additional 14,124 shares during the period.
+Dynamic Technology Lab Private Ltd purchased a new stake in Farmland Partners in the first quarter worth about $161,000.
+Eqis Capital Management Inc. purchased a new stake in Farmland Partners in the first quarter worth about $424,000.
+Finally, State Street Corp lifted its stake in Farmland Partners by 1.3% in the first quarter.
+State Street Corp now owns 555,992 shares of the financial services provider’s stock worth $7,672,000 after acquiring an additional 7,052 shares during the period.
+Institutional investors own 44.28% of the company’s stock.

 Farmland Partners Inc is an internally managed real estate company that owns and seeks to acquire high-quality North American farmland and makes loans to farmers secured by farm real estate.
 As of the date of this release, the Company owns approximately 155,000 acres in 16 states, including Alabama, Arkansas, California, Colorado, Florida, Georgia, Illinois, Kansas, Louisiana, Michigan, Mississippi, Nebraska, North Carolina, South Carolina, South Dakota and Virginia.